 Hello there, springy spring-vibing peeps, Happy 1st of March!

-Romanians have this awesome spring tradition called Mărțișor (pronounced: maer-tsi-shore) and they are lovin' it.
+Romanians have this delightful spring tradition called Mărțișor (pronounced: maer-tsi-shore) and they absolutely adore (and live) it.

-It's like the unofficial kickoff to spring!
-Even though some say it's not spring yet (meteorologists, I'm looking at you), everyone's pumped to wave goodbye to the chilly, dark winter days.
+For me, it's the unofficial kickoff to spring!
+Even though some say it's not spring yet (meteorologists, I'm looking at you), of course, everyone is excited to wave goodbye to the chilly, dark winter days.

 And just saying the word "March" feels like a promise, don’t you think?
-You can almost smell the hyacinths blooming, see the trees budding, and imagine people frolicking through fields of daffodils!
+You can smell the hyacinths blooming, see the trees budding, and picture people frolicking through fields of daffodils!

-Well, it's both a tradition and a cute little trinket you give out on March 1st to spread some springtime cheer to your fam, friends, and coworkers.
-I even came up with a word for the Martisor (trinket) in English - I call it a "minimarch"!
-(I mean, "marchy" or "marchlet" just didn't have the same ring to it, ya know?)
+Well, it's both a tradition and a cute little trinket you give out on March 1st to spread some springtime cheer to your family, friends, and coworkers.
+I even came up with a word for the Martisor (trinket) in English - I call it a "minimarch"! ("marchy" or "marchlet" just didn't have the same vibe, you know?)

-I grew up lovin' it (of course I did): the exchanging of gifts, those funky, cheerful trinket designs, and, of course, the iconic red and white threads – wrapped together – symbolizing all things spring!
-You'd spot them on jackets, blouses, or shirts, and suddenly, bam!
+I grew up loving it (of course I did): the exchanging of gifts, those funky, cheerful trinket designs, and, of course, the iconic red and white threads – wrapped together – symbolizing all things spring!
+You'd spot them on jackets, blouses, or shirts, and then, bam!
 Springy spring-time vibes everywhere!

-And those two-colored threads?
-There are tons of meanings behind 'em!
+About those two-colored threads: There are tons of meanings behind them!
 Here are three of the most common ones:

 - Some say the red and white represent the fire and light of the sunny days ahead.
 (Yeah, can see that)